nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221009005402/README.md

 # preparing for the OSCP exam

-the process of `preparing for the OSCP exam`
+- document the process of `preparing for the OSCP exam`
+- find the rest of the nodes that go in here
+  - link to a card about it

 ` zet/20221009005402/README.md `